InterdimensionalCat/NEET/README.md

 This is in c++ so gl all you Java nerds

 # The .exe to run this program is in NEET/debug

+However in order for it to run you will need to get the folder SFMLTemplate/resources and place it in the same directory as the .exe file